ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 {{site.data.keyword.Bluemix_notm}} Shell is a cloud-based shell workspace that you can access through your browser.
 It's preconfigured with the full {{site.data.keyword.Bluemix_notm}} CLI and tons of plug-ins and tools that you can use to manage apps, resources, and infrastructure.

 1. When the cluster is ready, click on the **Access** tab under the cluster name and open the **{{site.data.keyword.openshiftshort}} web console**.
-2. On the web console, from the dropdown menu in the upper right of the page, click **Copy Login Command**.
+2. On the web console, from the dropdown menu in the upper right of the page, click **Copy Login Command** and then click the **Display Token** link.
+3. Copy the text under **Log in with this token**.
-3. In a new browser tab/window, open the [{{site.data.keyword.Bluemix_notm}} Shell](https://{DomainName}/shell) to start a new session.Once the session starts, you should be automatically logged-in to the {{site.data.keyword.Bluemix_notm}} CLI. **_Make sure you don't close this window/tab_**
+4. In a new browser tab/window, open the [{{site.data.keyword.Bluemix_notm}} Shell](https://{DomainName}/shell) to start a new session.Once the session starts, you should be automatically logged-in to the {{site.data.keyword.Bluemix_notm}} CLI. **_Make sure you don't close this window/tab_**
-4. Paste the login command you copied from the web console and hit Enter.
+5. Paste the login command you copied from the web console and hit Enter.
 Once logged-in using the `oc login` command, run the below command to see all the namespaces in your cluster
    ```sh
    oc get ns
    ```